dimitar-4/django-photographer-site/README.md

 * As a shopper I want to be able to receive an email conformation so I can keep the details of my purchase.
-* As a user I want to be able to register so that I have my own account and can track my activities in the website.
+* As a user I want to be able to register so that I have my own account and can track my orders from the website.
 * As a user I want to be able to read more about the authors/photographers so that I can understand their motivation and inspiration.
-* As a user I want to be able to contact the photographers so that I can send personal requests or ask additional questions.
+* As a user I want to be able to contact the photographers so that if I have I can send personal requests or ask additional questions.

+#### Owner

 * As an Owner I want to be able to add a photo so that I can increase/renew the content of items on the site.
 * As an Owner I want to be able to edit an item so that I can change description or price of a photo.
-* As an Owner I want to be able to delete an item so that I can maintain the website actual.
+* As an Owner I want to be able to delete an item so that I can maintain the website actual and avoid keeping item for very long.

 ### Design